-Weather courses run once a year in June and are also a part of our 7-day bushcraft course.
+Weather courses run twice a year in June & November and are also a part of our 7-day bushcraft course.
 Visit our Course Calendar for scheduled course dates.
 Custom courses and private training can be arranged on alternative dates by request.

 *Advertised price is the early bird price, the standard price is available on the course calendar.

 WEATHER COURSE INCLUDES

 - Where it all starts

 - Cloud Coverage

 - Frontal lifting